-Finding nothing of note or interest, the approached the exit to the south.
-They found a hallway that doglegged to connect to the western door from the ghoul chamber.
+Finding nothing of note or interest, they approached the exit to the south and found a hallway that doglegged to connect to the western door from the ghoul chamber.
 Then, Besilana led the others to the northern exit from the banquet hall.
-A short hallway exits to the east along the north wall of the great hall, opening into a twenty-by-thirty-foot kitchen.
+A short hallway exited to the east along the north wall of the great hall, opening into a twenty-by-thirty-foot kitchen.

 Three doors sat in the southern portion – east, south in the west corner, and west.
 A high, broad fireplace with numerous side ovens dominated the north wall.
 The fireplace was large enough to roast a whole ox.
 The room was littered with broken containers and dishes, trash of an unidentifiable sort, and pieces of wooden tables, counter tops, and the like.
 Several skeletons were visible, including one which appeared to be that of an ogre.

 Watching the skeletons carefully, Besilana moves to the middle of the room.
 Fortunately, the bones did not stir.
 Somewhat relieved, she opened the western door.
 A ten-foot-square room had once been used for crockery storage and food storage, respectively for the south and west areas.
-Their contents were broken and smashed; foodstuffs were spoiled.
+Their contents were broken and smashed, and the foodstuffs were spoiled.